alivenotions/simple-poll/README.md

 ## Subscription
 The poll object is lazy and won't start polling until it is subscribed to.
 Subscription takes a callback function that is expecting the response as the argument.
+The `unsubscribe` handler stops the polling and takes in a callback which will run after unsubscription.
 ```javascript
 const { Poll } = require('@alivenotions/simple-poll')
 const fetch = require('node-fetch')